How to Run a Weekly Business Review: The 90-Minute System That Prevents 80% of Business Fires

 What to check:

 Are you making materially better decisions than 24 weeks ago?
-Can you point to specific examples where documented patterns informed decisions?
+Can you point to specific examples where documented patterns informed those decisions?

 Pass criteria: